Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals: Ethical reflections

-Morgan closes by drawing out the moral implications of this continuity.
+Morgan closes by drawing moral conclusions from his account of human-animal continuity.
 If animals and humans share the same intellectual principle, he argues, their happiness must be equally intended by God.
 He criticizes slaughter and sport hunting, and speculates that "an enlightened moral sense would teach us to abstain entirely from animal food, if we can live without it."
-He rejected the view that animals were created solely for human use, or that some animals existed merely to be preyed upon by others, writing that "we can no more say that animals were made for our convenience exclusively, than that the hare was made for the lion".
-More broadly, he insisted that "we are all alike creatures of God, and subjects of His will", and that divine protection extends "from man, the noblest of His creation, to the young ravens."
+He rejects the view that animals were created solely for human use, or that some animals exist merely to be preyed upon by others, writing that "we can no more say that animals were made for our convenience exclusively, than that the hare was made for the lion".
+More broadly, he insists that "we are all alike creatures of God, and subjects of His will", and that divine protection extends "from man, the noblest of His creation, to the young ravens."
 (Note: The phrase "young ravens" is a biblical allusion, found for example in and .)

 Further writings on animal psychology

 Morgan returned to the themes of "Mind or Instinct" in several later works.
-In an unpublished 1857 essay titled "Animal Psychology", he again rejected instinct as a distinct faculty, describing it as a "supernatural installation" that hindered inquiry, and argued instead that a common "thinking principle" extended across species.
-He continued this line of argument in The American Beaver and His Works (1868), which used field observations in Michigan to demonstrate that beaver societies exhibited adaptation, memory, imagination, and gradual improvement, qualities he had earlier attributed to animals in "Mind or Instinct" essay.
-These continuities extended into his later anthropological works such as Ancient Society (1877), where the idea of a "scale of mind" linking animals and humans underpinned his broader comparative method.
+In an unpublished 1857 essay titled "Animal Psychology", he again rejected instinct as a distinct faculty, describing it as a "supernatural installation" that obstructed inquiry, and argued instead that a common "thinking principle" extended across species.
+He continued this argument in The American Beaver and His Works (1868), which used field observations in Michigan to show that beaver societies exhibited adaptation, memory, imagination, and gradual improvement, qualities he had earlier attributed to animals in "Mind or Instinct".
+These ideas also informed his later anthropological works, including Ancient Society (1877), where the idea of a "scale of mind" linking animals and humans formed part of his comparative method.